 The BJI supports emerging lawyers both build a vision for their legal practice and gain the necessary skills to be effective advocates in the field.
 We support more seasoned lawyers by building shared infrastructure to collectively train and inspire newer advocates and by facilitating ongoing reflection and strategic dialogue that supports increased collaboration and innovation.
 The BJI also creates cultural spaces for connection and community to combat the isolation that most justice lawyers feel.

 The BJI is committed to building a national and international network of legal workers, law students, lawyers, law professors, and activists that believe in both human rights and building social movements.
 CCR and the BJI are part of the global Bertha Justice Network which connects the most cutting-edge legal organizations across the world—in Haiti, Palestine, India, Colombia, the Philippines, South Africa and Europe—to train our respective next generations and build a global movement for justice.
-The BJI is led by Purvi Shah and An-Tuan Williams.

 About the Bertha Foundation